lh3/minisv/README.md

 SVs.
 If you do not have the assembly, please perform graph alignment.
 However, because there are more small rare SVs than small mosaic SVs, only large mosaic chromosomal alteration calls are reliable.
-If you have the assembly, graph alignment may still help specificity but at the cost of sensitivity especially around [VNTRs][vntr-wiki].
+If you have the assembly, graph alignment may still help specificity but may hurt sensitivity around [VNTRs][vntr-wiki].

 ## <a name="compare"></a>Comparing SVs